-Furthermore the Combating of Terrorism Law of 2010 (No.110(I)/2010) was enacted to provide a comprehensive legal framework in the area of terrorism.
-This legislation aligns national law with the EU Law it transposing "Council Framework Decision 2002/475/JHA of 13 June 2002 on combating terrorism" as amended by "Framework Decision 2008/919/JHA" and contains an extensive list of the offences constituting a terrorist act, including the definition and offences on terrorist groups and the offences linked to terrorist activities.
-It also includes provisions regarding, inter alia, (a) the liability of legal persons, (b) inciting, aiding or abetting and attempting a terrorist act, (c) provision of support to terrorist groups etc including financing, (d) effective, proportionate and dissuasive criminal penalties, (e) extraterritorial jurisdiction, (f) the protection of and assistance to victims and (g) international cooperation.
+In particular, the Combating of Terrorism Law of 2010 (No.110(I)/2010) provides with a comprehensive legal framework in the field of terrorism.
+This Law transposes the EU Law legal framework, "Council Framework Decision 2002/475/JHA of 13 June 2002 on combating terrorism" as amended by "Framework Decision 2008/919/JHA" and contains an extensive list of the offences constituting a terrorist act, including the definition and offences on terrorist groups and those linked to terrorist activities.
+It also includes provisions regarding, inter alia, (a) liability of legal persons, (b) inciting, aiding or abetting and attempting a terrorist act, (c) provision of support to terrorist groups (d) effective, proportionate and dissuasive criminal penalties, (e) extraterritorial jurisdiction, (f) protection of and assistance to victims and (g) international cooperation.